-Material representations - objection:
+Material Representations - objection

-- Design and appearance.
-This is addressed in section 3.3b - Parking.
-This is addressed in section 3.3e - Overdevelopment of the site.
+- Concerns relating to design and appearance of building.
+This is addressed in section 3.3b - Proposal is overdevelopment of the site.
+Scale of proposed office building.
 This is addressed in section 3.3a & b. - Overshadowing and loss of sunlight.
-This is addressed in section 3.3d. - Overlooking.
-This is addressed in section 3.3d. - Noise impacts.
-This is addressed in section 3.3d. - Flooding Concerns.
-This is addressed in section 3.3f. - Loss of landscape, destruction of trees.
-This is addressed in section 3.3g - Size of property.
-This is addressed in section 3.3c - Impact on skyline.
-Given the relatively small height of the proposal it is unlikely that it would have a material impact upon important views of the city's skyline.
+This is addressed in section 3.3d. - Overlooking and loss of privacy.
+Concerns about the use of the access door to flat roof.
+This is addressed in section 3.3d. - Potential disturbance and noise.
+This is addressed in section 3.3d. - Odours, proposed siting of bins.
+This is addressed in section 3.3h.